 - Reduce stress

 - Develop coping strategies

 A doctor’s referral is essential in ruling out diagnosis of other bowel conditions.

 Typical Duration of Therapy

-Two sessions, along with regular use of the provided CD are usually sufficient to treat IBS.
+Two sessions, along with regular use of the provided recording are usually sufficient to treat IBS.